2025 Nepalese Gen Z protests: 11 September

-In the morning a meeting was held that included President Ram Chandra Poudel, Nepali Army Chief Ashok Raj Sigdel and Gen Z representatives.
+In the morning a meeting was held that included President Ram Chandra Paudel, Nepali Army Chief Ashok Raj Sigdel and Gen Z representatives.
 The meeting was held at Bhadrakali army headquarters as part of efforts to select an interim leader.
 The Gen Z group advocated for Sushila Karki to be interim prime minister.
 Balendra Shah, Kul Man Ghising, and mayor of Dharan, Harka Raj Rai were also considered.

 The Communist Party of Nepal (Maoist Centre) announced its support for the protests, with party chairperson Pushpa Kamal Dahal urging protestors to work within the democratic framework.

 Meanwhile, the death toll increased to 34, while more than 1,300 people were injured, according to Nepal's Ministry of Health and Population (MoHP).

 12 September

 According to police spokesperson Binod Ghimire, the dead include 21 protesters, nine prisoners, three police officers, and 18 others.
 Ghimire confirmed that more than 12,500 fugitives remain at large, after escaping from various prisons in Nepal.
 Some tried to cross into India, where they were apprehended by Indian border forces.